vishalmishra-27/SocialApp/API.md

 1. Create Post

-URL: /posts
+URL :- /posts

-Method: POST
+Method :- POST

-Description: Create a new post.
+Description :- Create a new post.

-Headers : Authorization (string, required): JWT token of the authenticated user.
+Headers :- Authorization (string, required): JWT token of the authenticated user.

-Request Body : content (string, required): Content of the post.
+Request Body :- content (string, required): Content of the post.

-Response : Newly created post object.
+Response :- Newly created post object.

 2. Read Own Posts

-URL: /posts/myposts
+URL :- /posts/myposts

-Method: GET
+Method :- GET

-Description: Get the posts created by the authenticated user.
+Description :- Get the posts created by the authenticated user.

-Headers : Authorization (string, required): JWT token of the authenticated user.
+Headers :- Authorization (string, required): JWT token of the authenticated user.

-Response : List of posts created by the user.
+Response :- List of posts created by the user.

 3. Update Post

-URL: /posts/:postId
+URL :- /posts/:postId

-Method: PUT
+Method :- PUT

-Description: Update a post created by the authenticated user.
+Description :- Update a post created by the authenticated user.

-Headers: Authorization (string, required): JWT token of the authenticated user.
+Headers :- Authorization (string, required): JWT token of the authenticated user.

-Request Parameters: postId (string, required): ID of the post to be updated.
+Request Parameters :- postId (string, required): ID of the post to be updated.

-Request Body: content (string, required): New content of the post.
+Request Body :- content (string, required): New content of the post.

-Response: Updated post object.
+Response :- Updated post object.

 4. Delete Post

-URL: /posts/:postId
+URL :- /posts/:postId

-Method: DELETE
+Method :- DELETE

-Description: Delete a post created by the authenticated user.
+Description :- Delete a post created by the authenticated user.

-Headers: Authorization (string, required): JWT token of the authenticated user.
+Headers :- Authorization (string, required): JWT token of the authenticated user.

-Request Parameters: postId (string, required): ID of the post to be deleted.
+Request Parameters :- postId (string, required): ID of the post to be deleted.

-Response: Success message indicating the post deletion.
+Response :- Success message indicating the post deletion.

 ---------------------------------------